-While the relationship between USA and Israel is a two ways one, the relationship between PRC and North Korea could be just a one way one, hierarchically defined in the sense that NK is just a puppet-nation of PRC as it plays just the role of a political-military defiance actor to answer anytime to serious economical challenge launched by the USA against PRC, in this case the US rise of tariffs against PRC in the hidden and sneaky interest of China.
+While the relationship between USA and Israel is two ways, the relationship between the PRC and North Korea could be just a one-way one, hierarchically defined in the sense that NK is just a puppet nation of PRC as it plays just the role of a political-military defiance actor to answer anytime to the serious economical challenge launched by the USA against PRC, in this case, the US rise of tariffs against PRC in the hidden and sneaky interest of China.

-Then but why, you may ask?
-The purpose of this conspiracy would be in the case of any serious economical offence to PRC interests to possibly engage the United States in an eventual Vietnam-like war that cannot be won by the USA at least in a conventional way.
+Then but why you may ask?
+The purpose of this conspiracy would be in the case of any serious economical offense to PRC interests to possibly engage the United States in an eventual Vietnam-like war that cannot be won by the USA at least in a conventional way.

-In both cases there was/is a strong link/alliance of the North communist of the two split Asian little country with China superpower big ally.
+In both cases there was/is a strong link/alliance of the North communist of the two split Asian little countries with China superpower big ally.

-I mean that South Korean soldiers and people are a little spoiled by their wealthier lifes even if they are not so spoiled as the US soldiers by a much easier domestic lif and so they all cannot have the capabilities of handling suffering of soldiers and people of North Korea (and eventually US military).
+I mean that South Korean soldiers and people are a little spoiled by their wealthier lives even if they are not so spoiled as the US soldiers by a much easier domestic life and so they all cannot have the capabilities of handling the suffering of soldiers and people of North Korea (and eventually US military).

-So a war of USA and eventually SK against NK would soon turn in a Vietnam- like guerrilla that cannot be won even by the much more rich arsenal of USA in terms of weapons,
+So a war of the USA and eventually SK against NK would soon turn into a Vietnam- like guerrilla that cannot be won even by the much more rich arsenal of the USA in terms of weapons,

-But such war would turn in a useless huge loss of lifes, weapons, ammo, assets and money on both sides.
+But the such war would turn into a useless huge loss of life, weapons, ammo, assets, and money on both sides.

-With the total destruction of South Korean capital assets that could not be defended in a valid way as being so close to the front of 38th parallel.
+With the total destruction of South Korean capital assets could not be defended in a valid way as being so close to the front of the 38th parallel.

-Another reason for PRC to pull the USA in an eventual war on Korean theater would be to make of NK a test bench of Chinese and Russian intelligence and weapon systems, machines and strategies against American ones.
+Another reason for PRC to pull the USA into an eventual war on Korean theater would be to make NK a test bench of Chinese and Russian intelligence and weapon systems, machines, and strategies against American ones.

-That could be useful for the developing of such systems and strategies in sight of future wars between America and Eurasia.
+That could be useful for the development of such systems and strategies in light of future wars between America and Eurasia.
 If a future like this still will have a chance!